St Albans Basement Limited (“we“, “us“, “our“) are committed to protecting and respecting the privacy of anyone using www.stalbansbasement.co.uk.

 We will not disclose your personal data for any other reason.

 We may collect information about your computer, including where available, your IP address, operating system and browser type, for system administration.
-This is statistical data about our users’ browsing actions and patterns and does not identify any individual.

 Where we store your personal data